Economic Development

 Community conversations about the Economic Development policy update include:

-• Economic Strategy- What should the City of Kirkland's role be in economic development?
+• Economic strategy - What should the City of Kirkland's role be in economic development?

-• Equitable job opportunities- How can the City encourage equitable access to jobs and economic opportunities for small businesses for people who want to live and work in Kirkland can?
+• Equitable job opportunities - How can the City encourage equitable access to jobs and economic opportunities for small businesses for people who want to live and work in Kirkland can?

-• Downtown and other commercial districts business retention- What strategies should the City of Kirkland pursue to discourage turnover and encourage longer-term thriving local businesses in commercial areas?
+• Downtown and other commercial districts business retention - What strategies should the City of Kirkland pursue to discourage turnover and encourage longer-term thriving local businesses in commercial areas?

-• Tourism and local events- How can the City leverage tourism and local events to support economic growth and community development?
+• Tourism and local events - How can the City leverage tourism and local events to support economic growth and community development?

-• Economic Resiliency- What actions can the City of Kirkland take to develop and implement systems that provide a financial safety net for the City during economic downturns and recovery?
+• Economic resiliency - What actions can the City of Kirkland take to develop and implement systems that provide a financial safety net for the City during economic downturns and recovery?

 • Diversity of businesses - How can the City of Kirkland create a more nurturing, business-supportive culture, particularly for Black, Indigenous, and other People of Color (BIPOC); immigrant and refugee; LGBTQIA+; disabled; and women-owned businesses?

-• Equitable investment- How can the City direct investments to community and economic development initiatives that elevate equitable economic opportunity for those communities most marginalized and impacted by disinvestment and economic disruptions?
+• Equitable investment - How can the City direct investments to community and economic development initiatives that elevate equitable economic opportunity for those communities most marginalized and impacted by disinvestment and economic disruptions?

 Study Issues